Reiji Hiraki

 Reiji Hiraki (平木 玲次, Hiraki Reiji) is a Japanese racing driver currently competing in Super GT as a third driver for HELM Motorsports.

 Career

 Formula 4

 Hiraki competed in F4 Japanese Championship from 2016 to 2020.
 He ended his last F4 season as a runner up while Hibiki Taira won the title.

 Super GT

 Hiraki joined Team Mach alongside his brother Yuya in 2021.
 Reiji continued the next season with Sim-racer Yusuke Tomobayashi.

 HELM Motorsports made their season debut in the GT300 class of Super GT in 2024.
-With Kohei Hirate as the main driver, alongside Yuya Hiraki, and Reiji Hiraki himself as the third driver.
+With Kohei Hirate as the main driver, alongside Yuya Hiraki, and Hiraki himself as the third driver.

 Super Formula Lights

-Hiraki alongside his older brother Yuya joined Super Formula Lights with their own team HELM Motorsports.
+In 2022, Hiraki, alongside his older brother Yuya, joined Super Formula Lights with their own team HELM Motorsports.

 Super Taikyu

-Hiraki alongside his older brother Yuya's HELM Motorsports made their debut in 2022 in Super Taikyu ST-X Class, with Yutaka Toriba as the third driver.
+Hiraki, alongside his older brother Yuya's HELM Motorsports, made their debut in 2022 in Super Taikyu ST-X Class, with Yutaka Toriba as the third driver.
 In that season, they won the ST-X Class.